ushelp/EasyQRCodeJS/readme.md

     colorDark : "#000000",
     colorLight : "#ffffff",
     correctLevel : QRCode.CorrectLevel.H, // L, M, Q, H

+     // ====== dotScale
+     /*
-    dotScale: 1 // Must be greater than 0, less than or equal to 1. default is 1
+    dotScale: 1, // For body block, must be greater than 0, less than or equal to 1. default is 1

+    dotScaleTiming: 1, // Dafault for timing block , must be greater than 0, less than or equal to 1. default is 1
+    dotScaleTiming_H: undefined, // For horizontal timing block, must be greater than 0, less than or equal to 1. default is 1
+    dotScaleTiming_V: undefined, // For vertical timing block, must be greater than 0, less than or equal to 1. default is 1

+    dotScaleA: 1, // Dafault for alignment block, must be greater than 0, less than or equal to 1. default is 1
+    dotScaleAO: undefined, // For alignment outer block, must be greater than 0, less than or equal to 1. default is 1
+    dotScaleAI: undefined, // For alignment inner block, must be greater than 0, less than or equal to 1. default is 1 */

     // ====== Quiet Zone
     /*
     quietZone: 0,
-    quietZoneColor: 'transparent',
+    quietZoneColor: "rgba(0,0,0,0)",
     */

     // ====== Logo